-More than 1200 international education and technology experts, advisers and investors will gather in Cairo in May to discuss how to turn the African Union’s vision of a “transformed continent” into reality. eLearning Africa conference will take place from 24 – 26 May at Cairo International Convention Centre.
-More details on: www.elearning-africa.com
+More than 1200 international education and technology experts, advisers, and investors will gather in Cairo in May to discuss how to turn the African Union’s vision of a “transformed continent” into reality. eLearning Africa conference will take place from 24 – 26 May at Cairo International Convention Centre.
+More details on www.elearning-africa.com

-“New opportunities for expanding education and training are being created across Africa,” says Rebecca Stromeyer, the founder of eLearning Africa.
-“Everywhere, in every sector, technology is transforming the nature of learning, opening it up and creating new opportunities in both education and training.
-This is an extraordinarily exciting time for education everywhere.
-In Africa, the opportunity to create a massive transformation in the lives and prospects of tens of millions of people is enormous.
+“New opportunities for expanding education and training are being created across Africa,” says Rebecca Stromeyer, the eLearning Africa founder.
+“Everywhere, in every sector, technology is transforming the nature of learning, opening it up, and creating new opportunities in both education and training.
+This is an inspiring time for education everywhere.
+In Africa, the opportunity to create a massive transformation in tens of millions of people’s lives and prospects is enormous.

-Keynote speakers will include Dr Ismael Serageldin, Director of the Library of Alexandria; Professor Thierry Zomahoun, President of the African Institute for Mathematical Sciences; HE Dr Elham M.A.
+Keynote speakers will include Dr. Ismael Serageldin, Director of the Library of Alexandria; Professor Thierry Zomahoun, President of the African Institute for Mathematical Sciences; HE Dr. Elham M.A.
 Ibrahim, Egypt’s Commissioner for Infrastructure and Energy; Günter Nooke, German Chancellor’s Personal Representative for Africa in the Federal Ministry for Economic Cooperation and Development; Tarek Shawki, Dean of the School of Sciences and Engineering at the American University in Cairo; Toby Shapshak, Editor and Strategist; Toyosi Akerele-Ogunsiji, CEO of the RISE Group; and Professor Sozinho Matsinhe of the Council for the Development of Social Science Research in Africa.